-Park Utility Box Wrap -\$13,000 - For a special Parks version of the popular Traffic Box Wrap project, up to 10 utility boxes in Olympia parks will be wrapped with artwork by local artists of all ages and printed on vinyl.
+Traffic Box Wraps -\$16,000 - Up to 10 utility boxes in Olympia will be wrapped with artwork by local artists of all ages and printed on vinyl.
+The focus this year will be to replace failing existing wraps throughout Olympia.
 As vinyl is expected to last up to 3 years, wraps may be replaced in following years, depending on project evaluation.
 This project is intended to provide opportunities for youth and emerging artists.

-Music Out Loud - Performance - \$2,970 - Funds to be used for three performances per three sites (9 performances total) during the summer months, in association with the ODA's Third Thursday event.
+Music Out Loud - Performance - \$2,970 - Funds have been used for three performances per three sites (9 performances total) during the summer months, in association with the ODA's Third Thursday event.
+With the closure of the event, the Arts Commission will review options at their May retreat.

-Percival Plinth Project - \$26,000 - This ongoing project hosts loaned sculpture (up to 17) for an exhibition of one year along Percival Landing.
+Percival Plinth Project - \$27,000 - This ongoing project hosts loaned sculpture (up to 17) for an exhibition of one year along Percival Landing.
 During the month of July, the public is invited to vote for the sculpture they wish for the City to purchase.

-Olympia Art Crossings - \$75,000 - Sited at key "gateway" locations surrounding the downtown, creative works of art that reflect community and neighborhood character to mark passage between downtown and our neighborhoods.
-West Bay Drive is the initial location.
+Olympia Art Crossings - \$75,000 - Sited at key "gateway" locations surrounding the downtown, creative works of art that reflect Olympia's neighborhoods and community, and mark passage between downtown and our neighborhoods.
+The West Bay Drive location is currently in fabrication, with installation expected spring 2020, with the Eastside St. location will be getting started with artist selection.

-City Hall Rotating Exhibit Support - \$1,200 - Install display infrastructure (exhibition stands and picture rails) preparatory and curatorial services, to support rotating exhibits of visual art and cultural artifacts for public interest and enjoyment, inside City Hall.
+City Hall Rotating Exhibit Support - \$1,100 - Host rotating exhibits of visual art and cultural artifacts for public interest and enjoyment, inside City Hall.
 Exhibits will be supported by concurrent presentations open to the public.